openfun/kubic/README.md

 Next :

 - Provide the correct variables in a `.tfvars` file.
+- Copy the `credentials.auto.tfvars.json.template` to `credentials.auto.tfvars.json` and fill it with the corresponding credentials
 - Do a `terraform init`, then `terraform plan` then `terraform apply` to create your cluster.